Miguel Rojas Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to give up 129 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to allow the first-fewest home runs in baseball (129 total, one per game).

-- The Guardians will send Curry (3-1) out for his seventh start of the season.
-He is 3-1 with a 3.24 ERA and 52 strikeouts through 75 2/3 innings pitched.
+- The Guardians are sending Williams (1-4) to the mound for his 12th start of the season.
+He is 1-4 with a 3.02 ERA and 63 strikeouts through 59 2/3 innings pitched.

-- His last time out was on Friday against the Detroit Tigers, when the righty tossed six innings, surrendering one earned run while giving up five hits.
+- His most recent appearance came on Friday against the Detroit Tigers, when the righty tossed five innings, surrendering three earned runs while allowing six hits.

-- The 25-year-old has amassed an ERA of 3.24, with 6.2 strikeouts per nine innings, in 31 games this season.
-Opponents have a .240 batting average against him.
+- The 24-year-old has an ERA of 3.02, with 9.5 strikeouts per nine innings, in 11 games this season.
+Opponents have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.